-Authority to sign a service contract between SCOR and BNP Paribas the French Commercial Code, in connection with the proposed acquisition of Converium, of a service contract with BNP Paribas for a financial advisory services.
+• Authority to sign a service contract between SCOR and BNP Paribas

+The Board of Directors, at its meeting of April 3, 2007, authorized SCOR's signature, pursuant to Article L. 225-38 of the French Commercial Code, in connection with the proposed acquisition of Converium, of a service contract with BNP Paribas for a financial advisory services.
 The commission paid under this service contract in the 2007 financial year was EUR 6,473,207 excluding taxes.